Cluster expansion by transfer learning for phase stability predictions

 which can be further simplified into

-where ${\boldsymbol \mu}_\perp'$ and ${\boldsymbol K}_{\perp\perp}'$ denote the mean and the covariance of the posterior, respectively.
+where ${\boldsymbol \mu}_\perp'$ and ${\boldsymbol K}_{\perp\perp}'$ stand for the mean and the covariance of the posterior, respectively.
 Thus, by comparing Eqs.~\eqref{eq:g(f)_perp2} and \eqref{eq:g(f)_perp3}, the mean and the covariance of the posterior can be determined iteratively as